How to grow tomatoes from seed to table including a handy chart showing the types of tomatoes and where to grow them.

 Roughwood Golden Plum (76 days)

 - I plant my tomatoes in big plastic pots with drainage holes.
-My potting soil is a mixture of garden soil and compost.
+My potting soil is a mixture of garden soil and compost (see Composting 101 for slow and fast methods).
 It’s worked well in the past so I continue to do this.